 This past season was a season of change.
 Jason moved on from the karting world and raced full time in a Bandolero.
 He raced both road courses and oval tracks in Virginia and North Carolina.
 It took Jason some time to learn the new car but he picked it up quickly and was competitive at every race.
 Jason participated in the INEX Winter Heat Series at Charlotte Motor Speedway in January 2016 where he earned two pole awards and 1 feature win in the seven race series.
 Jason displayed real poise during the series and ended up finishing the series in third place.
 During the warmer months, Jason competed in the INEX series hosted by Shenandoah Speedway where he won four feature races and 6 pole awards out of 12 races.
 He also won the 2016 Shenandoah Speedway Bandolero Track Championship.
 Jason ‘s overall performance earned him the INEX Maryland State Bandolero Championship as well.
 Another highlight of the season was participating four races in the INEX Bojangles Summer Shootout Series at Charlotte Motor Speedway.
 Jason shinned during these four races finishing fifth in three of them competing against the best Bandolero drivers in the nation.

-In summary, Jason’s career includes 317 starts, 90 feature wins, 77 pole awards, 2 National Championships and 7 regional and local Championships through the 2017 season.
+In summary, Jason’s career includes 346 starts, 91 feature wins, 81 pole awards, 2 National Championships and 8 regional and local Championships.

 For Jason's career statistics and list of Championships, view his career summary page.